yuaokuaishou/Melb-House-Price-Prediction/README.md

+- This code can be used as a test for model selection.
+Supported models include RandomForestRegressor, AdaBoostRegressor, GradientBoostingRegressor, ExtraTreesRegressor, BaggingRegressor, KNeighborsRegressor, and SVR.

-- The current code is for the house price prediction of merb dataset --- from Kaggle.
+- The current code is for the house price prediction of melb dataset --- from Kaggle.

 - Besides the prediction, this code can handle some simple data preprocess，such as Data Drop, Data Normalization, and Conversion from Text to Number.